-The study population will consist of up to 150 eyes in up to 75 subjects with 0.50 to 3.00 D of pre-operative keratometric astigmatism implanted with the RxLAL.
-Approximately 1/2 of the study population should have $\geq 0.50$ D and $\leq 1.5$ D of preoperative keratometric astigmatism and approximately 1/2 of the study population should have $> 1.5$ D and $\leq 3.00$ D of preoperative keratometric astigmatism.
-At least 10 eyes should have $> 2$ D of preoperative keratometric astigmatism.
+The study population will consist of at least 100 eyes in 50 subjects (and not more than 200 eyes in 100 subjects) with 0.50 to 4.00 D of pre-operative keratometric astigmatism bilaterally implanted with the RxLAL.
+Approximately 2/3 of the study population should have $\geq 0.50$ D and $\leq 1.5$ D of preoperative keratometric astigmatism and approximately 1/3 of the study population should have $> 1.5$ D and $\leq 4.00$ D of preoperative keratometric astigmatism.
+At least 5 eyes should have $> 2$ D of preoperative keratometric astigmatism.

-Both eyes of all subjects should be screened for eligibility.
+Both eyes of all subjects should be screened and both eyes must meet the following inclusion criteria for the subject to be study eligible.